Timeline for application

 Email: [email protected] or Tel: 020 7593 5394

 - In the past, the TRN number might have been called DfE number, GTC number, QTS number or QTS certificate number.
-These would all have started with RP followed by 2 numbers and then a forward slash followed by 5 numbers so: RP 55/12345
+These would all have started with RP followed by two numbers and then a forward slash followed by five numbers so: RP 55/12345

 QTS: Students do not receive QTS status until they are officially awarded it at the end of their ITT course, so if you are asked for this you should put ‘pending’ in the box asking for this on the application form.

 CCRS: The Catholic Certificate in Religious Studies (CCRS) is a national course that offers training in Catholic education.
-The course is designed for part-time study over a period of 2 years although it can be spread over a longer period – up to five years.
-The course comprises 8 modules – 6 core and 2 specialist.
+The course is designed for part-time study over a period of two years although it can be spread over a longer period – up to five years.
+The course comprises eight modules – six core and two specialist.

 You can find CCRS courses advertised via the local diocese, the details of which can be found on the catholic education service website.